njgeorge000158/Crowdfunding-Goal-Analysis-in-Excel/README.md

 | Over 100,000        | 192       | 22.9%        | 62.5%         | 11.5%         | 3.1%      |
 | **Grand Total**     | **991**   | **62.5%**    | **22.9%**     | **11.5%**     | **3.1%**  |

-*† Only 9 campaigns in this range — insufficient for a reliable estimate.*
+*† 10,000 – 15,000 contains only 9 campaigns —  too small a sample to draw reliable conclusions.*

 ---